nikitavoloboev/flow/cli/flow/readme.md

   clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
-  cloneAndOpen     Clone a GitHub repository and open it in Cursor (Safari tab optional) gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed privateForkRepo  Clone a repo and create a private fork with upstream remotes gitFetchUpstream Fetch from upstream (or all remotes) with pruning gitSyncFork      Update a local branch from upstream using rebase or merge
+  cloneAndOpen     Clone a GitHub repository and open it in Cursor (Safari tab optional) gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed killPort         Kill a process by the port it listens on, optionally with fuzzy finder privateForkRepo  Clone a repo and create a private fork with upstream remotes gitFetchUpstream Fetch from upstream (or all remotes) with pruning gitSyncFork      Update a local branch from upstream using rebase or merge